BFRO STORE

 He states that after listing many "actual facts" -- the actual facts that factual identified people in Connecticut have claimed sightngs of the same type of animals.

-The expedition organizer will not be disclosing the target area of this expedition to anyone except for the registered participants.
-Those people will only find out the meeting place a week or so before the trip.
-If you register for this trip you must be prepared to drive to any part of the state.
+The expedition organizer will not be disclosing the specific target area of this expedition to anyone except for the registered participants.
+Those people will find out the meeting place a week or so before the trip.

 CT1